1930 AAA Championship Car season

 The 1930 AAA Championship Car season consisted of eight races, beginning in Langhorne, Pennsylvania on May 3 and concluding in Syracuse, New York on September 6.
 The AAA National Champion and Indianapolis 500 winner was Billy Arnold.

+Two riding mechanics died during the season.
+Paul Marshall, at the Indianapolis 500; and William Berry, who died at Detroit during qualifying.

 Schedule and results

 All races running on Dirt/Brick/Board Oval.